SanketSonje/Day_4_Session4/README.md

 # Session 4 - Debugging: DevTools & VS Code

 ## 📋 Tasks
-- Use breakpoints to pause and inspect code execution.
+- Use breakpoints to pause and inspect code execution
 - Use watch expressions to monitor variable values.
 - Navigate the call stack to trace function calls.
 - Practice using source maps (optional/later).